zibasPk/sudoku-solv/README.md

 # sudoku-solv
-a sudoku solver written with openMP
+a parallel sudoku solver written with c++ openMP